pyrrho314/recipesystem/README.md

     export RECIPEPATH=/home/craiga/nrm_demo/recipe_kits

+Source your .bashrc or otherwise execute the exports above for your own environment.

 You can see if the system is working by using the listPrimitives.py command.

     listPrimitives.py -i